 Calculate the initial amount you’ll put down when the loan is granted.

-down payment reduces the loan amount and the interest paid in
+The down payment reduces the loan amount and the

 Before deciding on the down payment, you should assess your needs and budget.

 Is 20% of the purchase price beyond your budget?
-In cases where mortgage financing represents more than 80% of the value of the property, banks are required by law to obtain mortgage loan insurance coverage from the Canada Mortgage and Housing Corporation (CMHC) or Genworth Canada.
-In such cases, a mortgage loan insurance premium would be charged and could be added to the amount being financed.1 The smaller the down payment, the higher the premium.
+In cases where mortgage financing represents more than 80% of the value of the property, banks are required by law to obtain mortgage loan insurance coverage from the Canada Mortgage and Housing Corporation (CMHC) or SagenTM (formerly known as Genworth).
+In such cases, a mortgage loan insurance premium would be charged and could be added to the amount being financed1.
+The smaller the down payment, the higher the premium.

 Have you thought about the Home Buyers’ Plan2 (HBP)?
 It’s a federal government program designed to make the purchase of a home more accessible to the average household.
 If you have registered investments (RRSP), you could take advantage of the Home Buyers’ Plan and withdraw up to $35,000 from your RRSP to use as a down payment.